 Norman S. Matloff is a serious person.
-He has a Ph.D. in Mathematics from UCLA.
-He is a professor of computer science at the University of California, Davis, and was a founding member of that university's statistics department.
+He has a Ph.D. in mathematics from the University of California (UC), Los Angeles.
+He is a professor of computer science at UC Davis and was a founding member of that university's statistics department.
 He has published widely in fields from parallel processing to theoretical and applied statistics.
 He has written two textbooks.

 He is also a thought leader on human resources in the computer industry, with a focus on discrimination and diversity issues (including race- and age-based discrimination) and the use of foreign labor in the U.S. computer industry.
 His publications in this field have appeared in several law journals, including his 99-page review on H-1B visa reform, which appeared in the University of Michigan Journal of Law Reform.
 He has also published widely and prominently in the popular press, and appeared often in Beryl Benderly's Taken for Granted column on Science Careers.